Ancient Agora of Athens Tickets and Information

 - The Water Clock (Klepsydra): An ancient timekeeping device used to measure the length of speeches in the law courts.
 The water clock was essential in maintaining fairness during trials.

+The Ancient Agora of Athens also offers great views of the surrounding area, including the Acropolis.
 If you enjoy visiting historical sites, you will love this one!